pakkinlau/tutorial/Readme.md

 Greek letters: To write Greek letters, use the appropriate command.
 For example, \alpha will produce alpha.
 Summation and product symbols: To write summation and product symbols, use the \sum and \prod commands.
 For example, \sum_{i=1}^n i will produce the summation of i from 1 to n.

 These are just a few examples of the many LaTeX commands available for writing mathematical equations.
 To learn more, you can refer to LaTeX documentation or online resources.
+More latex symbols: https://www.cmor-faculty.rice.edu/~heinken/latex/symbols.pdf

+---

 ### Scope
 1. Create 1 page, and then answer the question I gave